What are stocks?

 Open a stock trading account Compare brokers

 Stock investing tends to yield higher returns than putting your money in a savings account.
 But like any investment, stock trading has its risks.
-Starting with the basics, we’ll answer the question “What are stocks?” and then walk through the pros & cons of investing in stocks.
+Starting with the basics, we’ll answer the question “What are stocks?” and then walk through the pros and cons of investing in stocks.

-What is a stock?
+What is a stock in simple terms?

 Every stock sold gives the stockholder (or shareholder) a small controlling interest in the company, although this interest is usually passive.
 Stockholders aren’t typically involved in the day-to-day management of a business.
-The exact rights that come with owning stocks vary depending on the type of stock a company issues.
-But shareholders may be entitled to the following:
+The exact rights that come with owning stocks vary depending on the type of stock a company issues, but shareholders may be entitled to the following:

 • Voting rights at shareholder meetings